← Reference Deep-Dives Reference Deep-Dive · 12 min read

 The difference is not visible in word counts or completion rates.
 It is visible in the depth and cultural specificity of the insights produced — and in whether those insights actually predict market behavior in each country.

-How to Evaluate Multilingual AI Platforms
+How Should Teams Evaluate Multilingual AI Platforms?

 When evaluating platforms for multilingual research, ask: